SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 ## Planning

 Codes of conduct and licenses are a project's constitution, but how do contributors know what they should actually be doing on any given day?
 Whether we are working by ourselves or with a group of people, the best way to manage this is to use an **issue tracking system** to keep track of tasks we need to complete or problems we need to fix.
-**Issues** are sometimes called **tickets**, so issue tracking systems are sometimes called **ticketing systems**}.
+**Issues** are sometimes called **tickets**, so issue tracking systems are sometimes called **ticketing systems**.
 They are also often called **bug trackers**, but they can be used to manage any kind of work, and are often a convenient way to manage discussions as well.

 Like other **forges**, GitHub allows participants to create issues for a project, comment on existing issues, and search all available issues.
 Every issue can hold:

 -   A unique ID, such as `#123`, which is also part of its URL.
     This makes issues easy to find and refer to:
     GitHub automatically turns the expression `#123` in a **commit message** into a link to that issue.

 -   A one-line title to aid browsing and search.